 Apps that have access to notifications can post to your desktop notification bar.
 These notifications can come from a range of sources, such as email accounts and calendars, Cortana, Windows Defender, Windows Update messages, and so on.

 Notifications within Windows 10 are, for me, an irritant to be turned off.
-However, I would be more vary with Windows Lock Screen notifications.
+However, I would be wary of Windows Lock Screen notifications.
 These may display unwanted information in a public place without you realizing.
 However, you will find lock screen notifications (and quick actions) in Settings > System > Notifications & Actions, rather than the Notifications privacy settings page.

 This page contains information relating to your Microsoft account, specifically affecting how your installed apps interact with your email address, name, and account image.

 It will also access other account information, depending on your Microsoft account settings.
 This could be your location, phone number, billing details, and so.